dotnet/aspire-samples/samples/DatabaseMigrations/README.md

         public string?
 Name { get; set; }
     }
     ```

 2. Open a command prompt in the `DatabaseMigrations.ApiService` directory and run the EF Core migration tool to create a migration named `MyNewMigration`

     ```bash
     dotnet ef migrations add MyNewMigration --project ..\DatabaseMigrations.ApiModel\DatabaseMigrations.ApiModel.csproj
     ```

     The proceeding command:

         * Runs EF Core migration command-line tool in the `DatabaseMigrations.ApiService` directory. `dotnet ef` is run in this location because the API service is where the DB context is used.
         * Creates a migration named `MyNewMigration`.
         * Creates the migration in the `DatabaseMigrations.ApiModel`.

+3. View the created migration in the `DatabaseMigrations.ApiModel` project.

 ## Run the app